c-sp/game-boy-test-roms/src/howto/rtc3test.md

 ## Test Success/Failure

-For each sub-test there is a [screenshot](https://github.com/c-sp/gameboy-test-roms/tree/master/src/rtc3test-expected) of the expected result.
+For each subtest there is a [screenshot](https://github.com/c-sp/gameboy-test-roms/tree/master/src/rtc3test-expected) of the expected result.